 Communication Sciences and Disorders Academic Programs

 The Department of Communication Sciences and Disorders at Fort Hays State University offers an undergraduate degree in Communication Sciences and Disorders that prepares students for graduate study in speech-language pathology or audiology as well jobs in the healthcare and education field.
 In addition, the department offers a masters of science degree in speech-language pathology.
-As a speech-language pathologist, you can give back to the community by helping individuals of all ages who experience communication delays and disorders.
+The graduate program in speech-language pathology in the Department of Communication Sciences and Disorders at Fort Hays State University is nationally accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (ASHA), 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The department prepares students for clinical certification as a speech-language pathologist by ASHA and professional licensure by the Kansas Department for Aging and Disability.

 Bachelor of Science in Communication Sciences and Disorders

 - 3+2 Program